THREE COURSE CHALLENGE XC AT ITS BEST

 Divisions 1, 2, and 3 need to have:

-Division 4 and 5 need to have:
+Divisions 4 and 5 need to have:

 The above is for scoring purposes only.
 Coaches can have as many runners on any course as they so choose.
 Everyone gets a chance to run one course and one course only.

-Results: Runners will turn in the chip on their bib after crossing the finish line to our timing tent where they will get a print out showing their results.
+Results: Runners will turn in the chip on their bib after crossing the finish line to our timing tent where they will get a printout showing their results.
 Results from the race will be available within a few minutes of it finishing.

 Awards: Individual Awards - Medals to the top ten in each course, each division, and both genders.